yeasy/learning_pickleball/en/05_serve.md

 * **Serving into the net or long**: This usually comes from poor power control or paddle angle.
 Correction: start with a conservative deep target, then move the landing point closer to the baseline as consistency improves.

-* **Reacting slowly to the serve**: Standing too deep or losing focus makes the return late.
-Correction: stand one step closer to the baseline, watch the server's arm, and read the landing point early.
+* **Reacting slowly to the serve**: Losing focus, or starting the move too late.
+Correction: watch the server's arm, split-step as the server contacts the ball, and move forward into the ball.
+Standing deep is not the cause — keeping the "a step back from the baseline" stance described in 5.3 is what gives you room to move forward.

 * **Failing to move up after the return**: Hesitation after contact gives up court position.
 Correction: move toward the kitchen line as soon as the ball leaves the paddle, aiming to arrive before the return bounces.